Constantine Drakon: Coming to Star City

 When troll-like monsters began to terrorize the Elevast Corporation's construction sites (for a high-end retail center in a depressed area of Star City), the corporation hired Constantine Drakon.
 Drakon's job was to eliminate the monsters and cover up the link between them and the Elevast corporation.
 Oliver "Green Arrow" Queen's investigations into the monsters put him in direct confrontation with the European assassin.
-In their first encounter, Drakon soundly defeated Green Arrow, killing a friend of Connor Hawke (Oliver Queen's son) and crucifying Green Arrow with his own arrows, choosing not to kill the archer because he wasn't being paid enough to kill superheroes yet.
+In their first encounter, Drakon soundly defeated Green Arrow, killing a friend of Connor Hawke (Oliver Queen's son) and crucifying Green Arrow with his own arrows, choosing not to kill the archer because he was not being paid enough to kill superheroes yet.

 Drakon's next victim was attorney Joanna Pierce, niece of Black Lightning, who discovered information proving that an imperfect vaccine the Elevast Corporation produced had in fact turned human beings into the troll-like creatures.
 Joanna Pierce had recently met and become involved with Oliver Queen.
 Although they had broken up almost immediately after starting a relationship, her death would greatly disturb him for some time to come.

 Drakon would subsequently invade the Green Arrow household looking for copies of Joanna Pierce's evidence and face Connor Hawke in battle.
 Connor was losing the battle badly when he received assistance from Mia Dearden (Speedy).
 Even then, he was only able to defeat Drakon by shooting through Mia's shoulder while Drakon was holding her hostage, and then blowing up the building with Drakon in it.

 After that, Drakon did not appear until he was hired by Brick as part of a revenge scheme against Green Arrow.
 Drakon attacked Green Arrow's former sidekick Arsenal, cutting the young hero's throat and taking him prisoner.
 Mia and Connor again squared off against Drakon, who again outclassed them in martial arts skill.
 But the two heroes outwitted him for a second time, this time luring him into a trap set by Shift of the Outsiders.

 One Year Later

-Deathstroke the Terminator allowed himself to be caught by Green Arrow so that he could meet with Drakon in prison.
+Deathstroke allowed himself to be caught by Green Arrow so that he could meet with Drakon in prison.
 The two of them broke out and confronted the Arrow Family.
 Despite being outnumbered four to one, Deathstroke comments that Team Arrow "should have brought more guys".
 The two of them are defeated and forced to escape when the Justice League arrives to rescue Team Arrow.

 In other media

-Constantine Drakon appears in the television series Arrow, portrayed by Darren Shahlavi.
-In the pilot episode, Drakon is introduced as Adam Hunt's head of security of Hunt Multinational company after Oliver Queen as a vigilante begins to hunt down Adam Hunt.
-Drakon and Oliver have a fight in the company, but Oliver manages to kill him.
+Constantine Drakon appears in the pilot episode of Arrow, portrayed by Darren Shahlavi.
+This version is Adam Hunt's head of security who is ultimately killed by Oliver Queen.